trustwallet/blockatlas/README.md

 -   After creating a new route, add comments to your API source code, [See Declarative Comments Format](https://swaggo.github.io/swaggo.io/declarative_comments_format/).

 -   Run `$ make go-gen-docs` in root folder.

-## Contributing

-If you'd like to add support for a new blockchain, feel free to file a pull request.
-Note that most tokens that run on top of other chains are already supported and don't require code changes (e.g. ERC-20).

-The best way to submit feedback and report bugs is to open a GitHub issue.
-Please be sure to include your operating system, version number, and [steps](https://gist.github.com/nrollr/eb24336b8fb8e7ba5630) to reproduce reported bugs.

-More resources for developers are in [CONTRIBUTING.md](CONTRIBUTING.md).